This Minimalist Homeowner Found a Middle Ground Between Gray and Green for Her Laundry Room Cabinets

 Hide the Essentials in Plain Sight

-In lieu of traditional hardware, Stuart opted for grooved cutouts in the mudroom drawers—easy for little fingers to grasp.
-“The two kids are super-curious, so ensuring they could access their masks and shoes by themselves was a big priority,” she says.
+In lieu of traditional hardware, Levi opted for grooved cut-outs in the mudroom drawers—easy for little fingers to grasp.
+“The two kids are super curious, so ensuring they could access their masks and shoes by themselves was a big priority,” Stuart says.
 Off-limits cleaning supplies are above reach in the upper cabinets or decanted into jars.
 “It’s accessible but concealed,” Stuart explains.

 Hanging up your coat is a choose-your-own adventure.
 Stuart made a last-minute decision to add two extra hooks behind the door that connects the two spaces, two more than the family of four technically requires.
 “Especially with kids, make space for more storage than you think you need,” she notes.
 Sure enough, these days every single one is in use.